 Psychology Scholarships and Funding Opportunities

 Central Michigan University and the Department of Psychology offer funding opportunities through grants, awards and scholarships.
-Please review the application forms for specific criteria and contact us at 989-774-3001 or psy@cmich.edu if you have any questions.
+If you have any questions regarding specific criteria, please contact us at 989-774-3001 or psy@cmich.edu.

 Additional grant opportunities